StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/functions-api-objects.md

-## Context API
+## Functions API Objects

+This topic lists all available objects for API-type functions in TheHive.

-!!!
-Info
+!!! info "API documentation"
-    The objects in the context API are the same as the ones used in the v1 Http Api.
+    The objects in API-type functions are the same as those used in TheHive HTTP API.

-    For more details on the expected fields of each object, please refer to the [Http Api Documentation](/thehive/api-docs/)
+    For details on the expected fields for each object, see the [TheHive HTTP API documentation](https://docs.strangebee.com/thehive/api-docs/).

 ### User

 - `userId: string` : login of the user executing the function
 - `userName: string`: name of the user executing the function

-### Http request
+### HTTP request

 - `request.queryString() : Record<string, string[]>`: Dictionary with the request query string formatted as a map
 - `request.getQueryString(key: string): string | null`: Get a value from the query string